-Below are just two examples of why we neglect to pray:
+Below are just two examples...

-- We may feel unworthy to approach God like Peter did in Luke 5:8.
+- We may feel unworthy to approach God (Luke 5:8).
 It is easy to feel so ashamed of past (or even current) sins that we feel that we can't approach God.
 Perhaps we think that we need to "fix" ourselves first.
 However, Romans 8:1-2 says "Therefore, there is now no condemnation for those who are in Christ Jesus, because through Christ Jesus the law of the Spirit who gives life has set you free from the law of sin and death." - We may feel that our prayers our too small.
 However, Philippians 4:6 says "Be careful for nothing; but in everything by prayer and supplication with thanksgiving let your requests be made known to God."
 Furthermore, 1 Thessalonians 5:16-18 says "Rejoice always, pray continually, give thanks in all circumstances; for this is God's will for you in Christ Jesus."
 These verses make it clear that God wants us to come to Him for everything.